fossasia/open-event-droidgen/docs/installation/gce-kubernetes.md

----
-title: GCE Kubernetes
+# GCE Kubernetes
----

-# Mode 1 - Dependent on API Server Kubernetes deployment
+## Mode 1 - Dependent on API Server Kubernetes deployment

 - Follow all steps at https://github.com/fossasia/open-event-orga-server/blob/nextgen/docs/installation/gce-kubernetes.md (Ensure you use the config in the `nextgen` branch)
 - Now switch back to this repository. (open-event-android)